mjmeilahn/javascript-playground/README.md

 3. Screen Recorder - Records any open software app or browser window as chosen by the user.
 Playback is shown automatically.

 4. Log - A reusable script to log events to the console and to a text file.
-Once initialized, a time also runs so events can be seen in a HH:MM:SS format.
+Once initialized, a timer also runs so events can be seen in a HH:MM:SS format.
 View file on how to get started.